brewingcode/dotfiles/README.md

 # Dotfiles

-My OSX / Ubuntu dotfiles.
+My OSX / Ubuntu / WSL dotfiles.

 ## How to use

-Clone this repo somewhere (we will assume `~/.dotfiles`) and then add the following to your shell initialization file.
-If you run bash, this is `.bashrc`.
-If you run some other shell, god help you.
+Clone this repo somewhere (eg `~/.dotfiles`) and then source `init.sh`.

     source ~/.dotfiles/init.sh

-To update your current shell, simply re-run your shell initialization (`.
-~/.bashrc`).
-Any future shells you open will automatically pick up these changes.
+## `lib` usage

+This is a lib for multiple purposes:

+1. Javascript packages `cd lib && yarn` and the `NODE_PATH` env var.

+2. Python packages via `cd lib && pip install -r requirements.txt` and PYTHONPATH` env var.
+Note: venv interop is still TBD.

+3. Coffeescripts that are built once to javascript to avoid the coffeescript runtime penalty. `cd lib && ./build-bins`, or use `yarn build` and `yarn dev`.